 Foundations should seek assistance in determining what income tax liabilities they may be subject to, what filings may be required, and whether any estimated income tax payments should be made before year-end.

 If a foundation has unrelated business taxable income (UBTI) and a net operating loss was generated for 2015 or is projected for 2016, it should consider whether the loss should be carried forward to future years or back to prior years.
 Refunds can be claimed for taxes paid on a prior-year Form 990-T by filing an amended return, or the loss can be carried forward to offset future UBTI.

 Private Operating Foundation Status

-Similar to public charities, private operating foundations provide better tax treatment for donors than private foundations and aren’t subject to the minimum required distribution or excise tax on investment income.
+Similar to public charities, private operating foundations provide better tax treatment for donors than private foundations and aren’t subject to the minimum required distribution.
 If the foundation directly conducts charitable activities, it should evaluate whether it qualifies as a private operating foundation.
 Two annual tests are required for operating status: an income test and an asset, endowment, or support test.
 Both tests must be met in three of the four most recent tax years or in the aggregate over those four years.